Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Process Replication as Rational HDA

-This is a chain and thus filtered, and its colimit a HDA with infinitely many branches coming out of $0$.
+This is a chain and thus filtered, and its colimit a $1$-dimensional HDA with infinitely many branches coming out of $0$.
 Nevertheless, since each HDA in the chain is compact, $\colim F$ is locally compact. \end{example}

 \begin{example} Similarly to \cref{ex:infinite-branching}, we can also branch with higher dimensions and thus realise process replication as filtered colimit of compact HDA.
-For the purpose of this example it is easier to ignore starting cells.
-It is easy to see that the tensor product and colimits work for HDA without starting cells in the same way.
+For the purpose of this example it is simpler to ignore starting cells, but it is easy to see that tensor product and colimits are not affected by this.

 Let $A$ be the HDA with one $1$-cell labelled with $a$ and the endpoint of this $1$-cell taken as accepting.
-This is illustrated in \cref{fig:process-replication-construction} on the left, where the double arrows mark an accepting cells.
+This is illustrated in \cref{fig:process-replication-construction} on the left, where the double arrows mark accepting cells.

 The maps $d_{n} \from A_{n} \to A_{n+1}$ in \cref{fig:process-replication-construction}, where $A_{1} = A$, are constructed as in the following pushout diagram.
 In this diagram, we denote by $A^{\otimes n}$ the $n$-fold tensor product of $A$ with itself, where $A^{\otimes 0} = I$.
 For an HDA $X$, we write $X^{\varepsilon}$ for the HDA that has the same underlying precubical set but no starting and accepting states.